-But so help me God.
+But so help me.
 The second I get a phone call from you, you’re more screwed than the state of Connecticut’s budget.

 5. If you avoid number 4 repeatedly, you’ve now entered stalker status.

-7. When you ask a potential employer to triple the amount of sick days in a job offer…. you get three letter response: GFY.
+7. When you ask a potential employer to triple the amount of sick days in a job offer….
+HAHAHAHAHAHAHAHA.

 It’s not about the paid time off.
 It’s about the fact that you just showed me you’re likely to call out of work sick – a lot.
 If you’ve got a legitimate health situation – that’s a different story – but address that early on and a good boss will be more than happy to work with you on it.

-8. When you throw my staff under a bus and tell me they didn’t respond to you fast enough, three letters: GFY.
+8. When you throw my staff under a bus and tell me they didn’t respond to you fast enough, you might want to continue searching.

 10. Don’t come on too strong.
 It doesn’t work in dating.
 It definitely won’t work in a job interview.

 But alas – the days of interviewing clowns is over.
 As I told you about last week, I now require that any prospective employee with potential fills out The Snowflake Test.
-And my God has that saved me from the overwhelming desire to punch people in the throat.
+And boy has that saved me from the overwhelming desire to punch people in the throat.